alii/website/posts/serverless-oauth.md

   // Use our parseUser function (defined in the next steps) const user = parseUser(ctx);

-  // If the user is null, return 307 (redirect) if (!user) {
+  // If the user is null, return redirect if (!user) {
-    ctx.res.statusCode = 307;
-    // ...to the /api/oauth endpoint
-    ctx.res.setHeader("Location", "/api/oauth");
-    // ...and end the request early
-    ctx.res.end();
+    return {
+      redirect: {
+        destination: "/",
+        permanent: false,
+      }
+    }
   }

   // return our props of a nullish user